 - Dizziness.
 Many people with multiple sclerosis report lightheadedness, dizziness, or, less frequently, vertigo – the sensation of the room spinning around you.

 - Shifts in cognitive ability.
 About 50% of those with MS experience changes to brain functionality, such as information processing, short-term memories, focus, and the ability to accurately perceive their environment.

 - Depression and other emotional changes.
 Either from the pressure of managing the condition or from neurological changes, those with MS most often experience depression in its most severe form – clinical depression – and may also endure mood swings, uncontrollable laughing or crying, and increased irritability.

 - Issues with speaking or swallowing.
 Slurring words and speaking in a lower tone of voice, along with problems with swallowing, may be the consequence of nerve damage in the mouth and throat muscles, and can be more serious during times of fatigue.

 - Seizures and tremors.
 While rare, seizures can occur as a result of either scarring in the brain or abnormal electrical discharges.
 Tremors might be noticeable as well because of nerve damage.

 - Loss of hearing.
 Although another rare symptom, impacting only about 6% of MS patients, hearing loss is frequently one of the first symptoms reported.

 - Trouble with breathing.
 When chest muscles are weakened because of nerve damage, difficulties with breathing can happen.

 At Morning Glory Home Care, we are an integral part of the healthcare team of our clients with multiple sclerosis, and can provide many types of assistance to those with this chronic health condition.
-Email or call us today at 618-667-8400 for a free in-home consultation for more information on our compassionate care team and our experienced home health care in Alton, IL and the surrounding communities.
+Email or call us today at 618-667-8400 for a free in-home consultation for more information on our compassionate care team and our experienced elder care in Belleville, IL and the surrounding communities.